 Planning a trip to France?
 Ask questions just like you would during a private travel consultation, but for free.
+An expert will be on hand to help you plan the journey of a lifetime.
 Learn about when and where to go and how long to stay, money-saving tips, transportation options, and more.

-Exquisite châteaux dot the lush landscape of France's Loire Valley like jewels in a crown — Chenonceau delights with its dramatic setting atop a river, while the king's "hunting lodge" at Chambord astonishes with 440 rooms — and almost as many chimneys.
-The valley is known as "the garden of France," with astonishing gardens at Villandry and Chaumont — and so many vineyards that it rivals Bordeaux and Burgundy.
-You'll learn what to see, where to stay, and how to navigate this spectacular region only a few hours from Paris.
+Only a few hours from Paris, exquisite châteaux dot the lush landscape of France's Loire Valley like jewels in a crown.
+We'll castle-hop between the top stops, including Chenonceau — with its dramatic setting atop a river — and the king's "hunting lodge" at Chambord, with its 440 rooms (and almost as many chimneys).
+We'll see why the valley is known as "the garden of France," with peeks at the astonishing Villandry, Chaumont, and some of the region's many vineyards.

 For many Americans, Normandy evokes D-Day — the world's largest invasion that changed the course of history.
 But a tour of this coastal French province promises more than wartime bunkers and WWII memorials.
 We'll discover enchanting fishing villages, Gothic architecture, half-timbered houses, and the island abbey of Mont St-Michel.

 Paris is synonymous with beauty, romance, great art museums, and fine cuisine.
-We'll explore the ins and outs of finding good, affordable hotels and restaurants, the best seasons for visiting, and how to organize your sightseeing.
-You'll also learn about the many day trips possible from Paris, including Versailles, Giverny, and Chartres.
+We'll discuss the ins and outs of finding good, affordable hotels and restaurants, the best seasons for visiting, and how to organize your sightseeing.
+And we'll cover some of the many day trips possible from Paris, including the massive palace at Versailles, Monet's gardens in Giverny, and the cathedral-riffic Chartres.

-Experience the best of Paris along with its most stunning surroundings: the Loire Valley's exquisite châteaux, Brittany's half-timbered villages, Normandy's magical Mont St- Michel and stirring D-Day beaches, Monet's dreamy Giverny, and a medieval castle being painstakingly built in Burgundy today but using 13th-century technology.
+Some of France's most stunning regions lie within easy reach of its capital.
+After sharing tips for enjoying the best of Paris, we'll head out to explore the Loire Valley's exquisite châteaux, Brittany's half-timbered villages, Normandy's magical Mont St- Michel and stirring D-Day beaches, Monet's dreamy Giverny, and a medieval castle being painstakingly built in Burgundy with 13th-century technology.

-Join us on a fabulous journey through Provence and the French Riviera.
-We'll learn about Provence's remarkable array of Roman sites, its dynamic cities, and most romantic hill towns.
-We'll also explore the Riviera's most popular sights and best beaches, plus learn key lessons in crowd avoidance.
+There's something about the play of light in this region, where natural and man-made beauty mingle to dazzle the senses and nourish the soul.
+We'll learn about Provence's remarkable array of Roman sites, dynamic cities, and most romantic hill towns.
+We'll also explore the Riviera's most popular sights and best beaches, plus share some key tips for crowd avoidance.